PankajMSharma/self-destruct-button/README.md

 Self Destruct Button Simulator.
 Ionic Application.
 Just For Fun App.

-# STATUS - IN PROGRESS
+# STATUS - DEVELOPMENT COMPLETE

 # Description
 Clicking on the button will display a countdown timer.